 Seiko has been a leader in waterproof dive watches for years.
 You don't really need a dive watch as a snorkeler, but these are beautiful precision watches that will look good out of the water when traveling.
 Yes they cost more than the options above, but not compared to a Rolex, Ocean Master, or other high end options that cost in the thousands.

-Seiko Prospex Automatic - The Seiko SRP641 has a cult following, it is that popular and durable.
-This version is smaller than the original, is water resistant to 200M, and automatically winds itself.
+Seiko SKX007 - The Seiko SKX007 is self winding and water resistant to 200m.
 It has a quality rubber band.

 Seiko Solar Diver Chronograph Watch - The Seiko SSC019 is water resistant to 200M, is solar powered, has a stainless steel case and band.

 Citizen & Orient watches are of similar quality and pricing to Seiko.
 And there are many many others that would work as a snorkel watch.

 A Good eBook Guide To Tropical Pacific Fishes